About Natural Bridge

 We were able to hear the roar of the disappearing water churning and ejecting beneath the bridge to further reinforce my move in considering this a legitimate waterfall worthy of a write-up on this website.

-From the car park, there was a real short walk going on a bridge over the Kicking Horse River providing frontal views of the attraction backed by scenic mountains when the weather was fair (see photo above).
+From the car park, there was a real short walk going on a bridge over the Kicking Horse River providing frontal views of the Natural Bridge attraction backed by scenic mountains (when the weather was fair; see photo above).

 We were very lucky that we happened to show up just when the bad weather finally cleared up to the point that we could see the river’s powdery blue color as well as the scenic snowy mountains backing the whole scene.